You must apply using the Joint Electronic Submission system (Je-S).

 When applying select ‘New document’ then one of the following options:

-- standard grant [date]
+- scheme: standard grant

-- standard grant – new investigator [date]
+- call: standard grant Jan22 and standard grant new investigator Jan22.

 Your host organisation will be able to provide advice and guidance on completing your application.